RasPelikan/camunda-xstream/README.md

 </process-engine>
 ```

-The XStream serialization can be choosen as default serialization by defining the property "defaultSerializationFormat" as shown.
+The XStream serialization can be chosen as default serialization by defining the property "defaultSerializationFormat" as shown.
 If doing so the serialization is done under the hood.
 Otherwise
 XStream serialization might be used as shown in the [Camunda Documentation](https://docs.camunda.org/manual/7.4/user-guide/process-engine/variables/#object-value-serialization).

-The plugin propperty "encoding" is optional (default: UTF-8) and specifies the encoding used for XML serialization.
+The plugin property "encoding" is optional (default: UTF-8) and specifies the encoding used for XML serialization.

+Also the plugin property "processAnnotations" is optional (default: false) which defines whether XStream annotations should be processed (see http://x-stream.github.io/annotations-tutorial.html).

 Serializing values
 ------------------